-6 Saudis arrested for questioning after NAS Pensacola shooting: official
+6 Saudi nationals detained for questioning after NAS Pensacola shooting: official

-Six Saudi nationals were arrested near the naval base in Pensacola, Fla., where a Saudi gunman opened fire Friday, killing three before turning the gun on himself, a senior U.S. official told Fox News.
+Six Saudi nationals were detained for questioning Friday near a naval air station in Pensacola, Fla., after a Saudi gunman opened fire there, killing three people before being shot dead by officers, a senior U.S. official told Fox News.

-The suspects were taken into custody and are being questioned about the shooting, the source said.

-The FBI, which is leading the investigation into the incident that took place early Friday morning at Naval Air Station (NAS) Pensacola in Florida, declined to reveal the identity of the shooter in the early stages of the investigation, but a U.S. official told Fox News that the gunman was an aviation student from Saudi Arabia named Mohammed Saeed Alshamrani.
+The FBI, which is leading the investigation into the shooting -- which took place Friday morning at Naval Air Station (NAS) Pensacola in Florida -- declined to reveal the identity of the shooter in the early stages of the investigation, but a U.S. official told Fox News the gunman was an aviation student from Saudi Arabia named Mohammed Saeed Alshamrani.

 NAVAL AIR STATION PENSACOLA SHOOTER WAS SAUDI AVIATION STUDENT, INVESTIGATORS EYE POTENTIAL TERROR LINK

-Alshamrani was allegedly a student at the Navy training program aimed at "immersing international students in our U.S. Navy training and culture" to help "build partnership capacity for both the present and for the years ahead," Cmdr.
+Alshamrani was said to be a student in a U.S. Navy training program for foreign military personnel.

+That program is aimed at "immersing international students in our U.S. Navy training and culture" to help "build partnership capacity for both the present and for the years ahead," Cmdr.
 Bill Gibson, the center’s officer in charge, said in 2017.
 "These relationships are truly a win-win for everyone involved."

 But Friday's events caused many officials and lawmakers to call for deeper scrutiny of the security measures and vetting that goes into selecting trainees.

-Sen. Rick Scott, R-Fla., said on Twitter that he is calling for a "full review" of the Navy training programs after investigators said they were exploring the possibility that the attack is related to terrorism.
+Sen. Rick Scott, R-Fla., wrote on Twitter that he is calling for a "full review" of the Navy training programs after investigators said they were exploring the possibility that the attack is related to terrorism.

 "I'm very concerned that the shooter in Pensacola was a foreign national training on a U.S. base.
 Today, I'm calling for a full review of the U.S. military programs to train foreign nationals on American soil.
-We shouldn't be providing military training to people who wish us harm," Scott said.
+We shouldn't be providing military training to people who wish us harm," Scott wrote.

+U.S. Sen. Marco Rubio, R-Fla., wrote on Twitter that Friday's events "exposed some serious flaw" in the vetting process that trainees undergo before entering the program.

-Defense Secretary Mark Esper told reporters Friday that although his first priority is supporting the ongoing investigation and determining the shooter's motives, he also said: "I want to make sure we’re doing our due diligence to understand what are our procedures" concerning the training programs.
+Defense Secretary Mark Esper told reporters Friday that his first priority is supporting the ongoing investigation and determining the shooter's motives.

-"Is it sufficient [et cetera, et cetera] and it may not be -- it may be the vetting -- are we also screening persons coming to make sure that they have, you know, their life in order, you know, their mental health is adequate," Esper said.
-"So we need to look at all that."
+"I want to make sure we’re doing our due diligence to understand what are our procedures" concerning the training programs, he added.

 Esper referred to the shooter as a Saudi national who was a second lieutenant in flight training.